The Optics Laboratory

 Did you ever experience a radio station that chopped in and out as your car moved?
 The same thing happens with wireless phones.
 This is a new approach to combat these rapid signal power variations in digital wireless, based on physical models and communications algorithms.
 This work is in collaboration with Alexandra Duel-Hallen's group in Electrical and Computer Engineering.

-Funding Provided by: Office of Naval Research, Army Research Office, National Science Foundation, Center for Advanced Computers and Communications, Teledyne Lighting and Display Products, and NCSU.
+Funding Provided by: Army Research Office, National Science Foundation, National Institutes of Health, Office of Naval Research, Air Force Research Lab, Army Research Lab, DARPA, Environmental Protection Agency, Teledyne Lighting and Display Products, and NCSU.

 NC State University | Physics | Optics Home